Third-order exceptional surface in a pseudo-Hermitian superconducting circuit: Discussions and conclusions

-Before concluding, we briefly assess the experimental accessibility of the proposal in SC circuit systems.
-In the experiment, the typical frequency for the SC cavity can be made as $1-10$~GHz, and the loss rate of a SC cavity is on the order of $0.1-1$~~MHz~\cite{Gu17}.
-By embedding a superconducting quantum interference device (SQUID) in a SC cavity, the frequency of the SC cavity can be readily tunable via controlling the bias magnetic flux threading the SQUID loop~\cite{Partanen19}.
-As for the active SC cavity, its gain rate can be adjusted (ranging from 0 to 6 MHz) via controlling the drive fields on the auxiliary SC qubit, which is transversely coupled to the SC cavity~\cite{Quijandria18,Zhang20}.
-In addition, the tunable coupling between SC cavities (ranging from 0.62 to 16 MHz) has also been demonstrated experimentally~\cite{Baust15}.
-With these accessible technologies, our proposal is experimentally accessible.
+Before concluding, we briefly discuss the experimental feasibility of the proposal in SC circuits.
+In experiments, the typical frequency for a SC cavity can be made as $1-10$~GHz, and the loss rate of a SC cavity is on the order of $0.1-1$~~MHz~\cite{Gu17}.
+By embedding a SC quantum interference device (SQUID) in a SC cavity, the frequency of the SC cavity can be readily tunable via controlling the bias magnetic flux threading the SQUID loop~\cite{Partanen19}.
+As for the active SC cavity, its gain rate can be adjusted (ranging from 0 to 6 MHz) via controlling the drive field on the auxiliary SC qubit, which is transversely coupled to the SC cavity~\cite{Quijandria18,Zhang20}.
+In addition, the coupling strength between SC cavities can be tuned by varying the cavity-qubit coupling strength~\cite{Hoffman11,Whittaker14}.
+With these accessible technologies, our proposal is experimentally feasible.

-In summary, we have studied the high-order ES in a SC circuit system composed of three circularly coupled SC cavities, where the gain and loss are balanced.
-Using the energy-spectrum properties of the pseudo-Hermitian Hamiltonian, we derive the pseudo-Hermitian conditions for the ternary SC system.
-For the $\mathcal{PT}$-symmetric case, we find that all EP3s are located on an EL3.
-By tuning the coupling strength, the energy spectrum of the system displays the $\mathcal{PT}$-symmetric phase transition at the EP3.
-Under the pseudo-Hermitian conditions, all EP3s form an ES3, which contains the EL3 in the $\mathcal{PT}$-symmetric case.
-In the pseudo-Hermitian case without $\mathcal{PT}$ symmetry, the energy spectrum of the ternary SC system around EP3s are also studied.
-Our work opens up a door for exploring high-order ESs in preuso-Hermitian systems, which has potential applications in quantum technologies~\cite{Zhong19,Qin21,Li21,Carlo21,Carlo22,Jiang23,Zhong21,Zhong19-1,Soleymani22,Tang23,Jia23,Stalhammar21,Chen22-1,Zhong20}.
+In summary, we have studied the third-order ES in the proposed pseudo-Hermitian SC circuit composed of three circularly-coupled SC cavities, where the gain and loss are balanced.
+Using the energy-spectrum properties of the pseudo-Hermitian Hamiltonian, we have derived the pseudo-Hermitian conditions for the SC circuit.
+For the $\mathcal{PT}$-symmetric case, we found that all third-order EPs of the circuit are located on a third-order EL in the parameter space.
+By investigating the eigenvalues of the circuit versus the coupling strength, we have discovered that the circuit exhibits the $\mathcal{PT}$-symmetric phase transition at a third-order EP.
+Under the pseudo-Hermitian conditions, we found that all third-order EPs form a third-order ES in the parameter space, which contains the third-order EL in the $\mathcal{PT}$-symmetric case.
+In the pseudo-Hermitian case without $\mathcal{PT}$ symmetry, we have also studied the energy spectrum of the SC circuit around third-order EPs.
+To the best of our knowledge, this work is the first to study high-order ESs in pseudo-Hermitian systems.
+These results are of fundamental interest, which may be found applications in enhancing the sensitivity of sensors and developing new quantum techniques.